misha-ssh/kernel/README.md

 ## 📝 Features

 - **Connection Management:** Commands for creating, connecting, deleting, and updating your connection
+- **Download & Upload files:** Commands for working with sftp file transfer
 - **Data encryption:** Your connection is securely encrypted
 - **Configurations:** Possibility of connection configuration
 - **The local environment** There is an environment for testing the connection